jefferyharrell/Captioner-infra/SPEC.md

 - Never hardcode secrets in Dockerfiles; inject at runtime.
 - Production: use Docker secrets or cloud secret manager.
 - Env vars loaded at container start, not build time.

+## Authentication Model

+- Users authenticate via POST /login with the backend password.
+- On success, the backend returns a JWT access token.
+- All protected endpoints require the token in the Authorization header as a Bearer token.
+- The JWT is signed with JWT_SECRET_KEY, which must be set in the environment.
+- Tokens are validated on every protected request.

 ## 11. Development Practices